collinboler/eas-game/kowloongame/README.md

 ## The Quest: Finding the 10 Scrolls

-### Inspired by *Journey to the West*
+### Inspired by _Journey to the West_

-In *Journey to the West*, the monk Xuanzang undertakes a pilgrimage to India to retrieve Buddhist sutras (scriptures) that will bring enlightenment to China.
+In _Journey to the West_, the monk Xuanzang undertakes a pilgrimage to India to retrieve Buddhist sutras (scriptures) that will bring enlightenment to China.
 Our game transposes this quest into a haunted Kowloon Walled City:

 - **10 Supernatural Characters** (ghosts, spirits, and otherworldly beings) replace the challenges Xuanzang faced
 - **10 Scrolls** containing literary passages replace the Buddhist scriptures
 - **The Walled City** becomes the landscape of trials—a labyrinthine journey through darkness toward wisdom

 Each scroll contains a quote from course readings, transforming the game into both an exploration of Chinese supernatural literature and a meditation on justice, death, and the boundaries between worlds.

+### Bonus Scrolls: Resident Knowledge

+Beyond the 10 main story scrolls, players can also collect **Bonus Scrolls** by speaking to the ordinary residents of the Walled City.
+These scrolls contain historical facts and memories about daily life in Kowloon Walled City, compiled from historical research.

+- **Sources:** _City of Darkness: Life in Kowloon Walled City_ (Girard & Lambot), oral history archives, and academic studies of the settlement.
+- **Objective:** Collect all resident stories to gain a complete understanding of the city's history.

 ---